tokio-rs/mio/doc/getting-started.md

 handler.
 The `run(..)` function will block the application from exiting until the event loop is shut down.

 The event loop isn't much good if it has no input upon which to act.

 Before the event loop is started we must provide the event loop a link to the outside world.
 In our case, we register the pingpong server socket with the event loop
-`event_loop.register(&server, SERVER, EventSet::readable(), PollOpt::level())`.
+`event_loop.register(&server, SERVER, EventSet::readable(), PollOpt::level())`
 and associate the socket with a token named `SERVER`, a constant binding in our application.
-Whenever a connection is ready to be accepted, the event loop will call our custom handler's `ready` function passing it the `SERVER` token.
+Whenever a connection is ready to be accepted the event loop will call our custom handler's `ready` function passing it the `SERVER` token.
 This is how the handler identifies on which sockets it should operate.